A new class of critical solutions for 1D cubic NLS: Abstract

 \section{Abstract}

 The aim of this article is to prove the existence of a new class of solutions of 1D cubic NLS with an initial data related to a sum of Dirac masses, of critical regularity $\mathcal F (L^\infty)$, and belonging to $\dot H^s$ for any $s<-\frac12$.
-This problem is motivated by the lack of result for critical regularity initial condition, and also by the study of the vortex filaments dynamics approximated by the binormal flow.
+This problem is motivated by the lack of result for critical regularity initial condition.
 Our result is based on a scattering approach, after performing a pseudo-conformal transformation, and on fine estimations of oscillatory integrals.